tamilnewzealand/COMPSYS-723-Assignments/Assignment-1/paper-plan.md

 * thresholdFreq - uint8_t
     * Stores the value of the currently set frequency threshold
 * overThreshold - bool
+    * Set to true if the either threshold condition has been violated, otherwise false
 ## Queues

 * freqForDisplay